Battle of Austerlitz

 After eliminating an Austrian army during the Ulm campaign, French forces seized Vienna in November 1805.
 The Austrians avoided further conflict until the arrival of the Russians, who helped increase the allied numbers.
 Napoleon sent his army north in pursuit of the Allies, but then ordered his forces to retreat so he could feign a grave weakness to lure the Allies into thinking that they were facing a weak army, while it was in fact formidable.
 Napoleon gave every indication in the days preceding the engagement that the French army was in a pitiful state, even abandoning the dominant Pratzen Heights near Austerlitz.
 He deployed the French army below the Pratzen Heights and weakened his right flank, enticing the Allies to launch an assault there to roll up the French line.
-A forced march from Vienna by Marshal Davout and his III Corps plugged the gap left by Napoleon just in time.
+The French Emperor meanwhile hid the main army in dead ground (ground obscured from a particular vantage point).
+Napoleon's plan was based on the hope that Marshal Davout and his III Corps would arrive soon on their way from Vienna.
+A forced march by Davout plugged the gap left by Napoleon just in time.
 Davout's men stubbornly held their defensive positions under the onslaught of superior opponents.
+These positions represented both a natural and a fortified-structural barrier.
 The Allied deployment against the French right weakened the Allied centre on the Pratzen Heights, which was attacked by the IV Corps of Marshal Soult.
-With the Allied center demolished, the French swept through both flanks and routed the Allies, which enabled the French to capture thousands of prisoners.
+Napoleon also exploited the weather: noticing the weakened Allied centre, he sent this corps just as the early morning mist – which contributed to the concealment of both Soult's corps and the Allied centre – was clearing.
+The mist at that moment had not cleared low enough to uncover Soult's advance.
+With the centre demolished, the French swept through both flanks and routed the Allies, which enabled the French to capture thousands of prisoners.